yangfangs/physpetools/docs/docs/faq.md

 # Frequently Asked Questions (FAQ)

-## Physpe input/output
+## PhySpeTree input/output

-### 1.What preparation of user should does for Physpe?
+### 1.What preparation of user should does for PhySpeTree?

 User should prepare a list contain organisms names (abbreviation name are same with [KEGG database](http://www.genome.jp/kegg/catalog/org_list.html) one line write one species name only such as [organism_example_list](https://gitlab.com/xiaoxiaoyang/physpetools/raw/master/examples/organism_example_list.txt)
 You can retrieve the abbreviation names of organisms by [KEGG API](http://rest.kegg.jp/list/organism)

-### 2.What's Physpe output data mean?
+### 2.What's PhySpeTree output data mean?

-Physpe output tow data files, the one is contain phylogenetic tree files default names is ``Outdata``, another is a temp file.
+PhySpeTree output tow data files, the one is contain phylogenetic tree files default names is ``Outdata``, another is a temp file.

 If you reconstruct phylogenetic tree by HCP (highly conserved protein) model, temp file include three directory ``conserved_protein``, ``muscle_alignment`` and ``concatenate``